LONDONISWHEREBUSINESSCOMESTOFIND A DIVERSEPOOLOFTALENTANDTALENTCOMESTOFINDOPPORTUNITY.

 But there are serious challenges facing the London labour market, from the cost of living to the restrictions of the immigration system.
 The pandemic has worsened pre-existing inequalities.
 And the careers advice system that should help people into work is fragmented, underfunded and lacks a strong business voice.
+The London Skills Improvement Plan (LSIP) will identify specific barriers preventing Black and minoritised groups from participating more fully in the labour market and identifying solutions to boost inclusion.

 The process of employing refugees should also be made simpler, as having a job is a critical part of starting a new life.
 We cannot rely on the generosity of those housing refugees today; we need to meet this with a business sponsorship scheme that can operate at scale.